Fighter 5e – D&D Class Optimisation Guide

 Options to avoid: Just make sure your armor matches with your dexterity score, fighters are proficient with all armor so the only bad options are ones that don’t match your ability scores.

 Considerations: Fighters are proficient in all armor types so use the armor that fits your build best but as a rule of thumb, light armor for high dexterity builds, heavy armor for low dexterity builds and medium if you’re somewhere in the middle.
 Add a shield or extra durability at the sacrifice of some damage output.
+Going with a shield tends to be more boring, but the increased durability tends to work out in the long run as surviving an extra turn or 2 will generally lead to more damage.

 Recommended options: Barbarian, Paladin and Wizard